Cancel anytime

 Core Business Areas

-- Firearms: Designs, manufactures, and markets a wide variety of handguns (revolvers and pistols), long guns (rifles and shotguns), and suppressors for sale to law enforcement, military, shooting sports enthusiasts, hunters, and consumers for personal protection.
+- Firearms: Manufactures and sells a wide variety of handguns (revolvers, pistols) and long guns (rifles, shotguns) for consumer, law enforcement, and military markets.

 Leadership and Structure